The Line Bets: The Basic Wagers in Craps

 • Point number 6/8 – 5:6

-Let’s see the following scenario as an example – we bet on $10 on the Don’t Pass and the dice shows 4, which becomes the point number.
-We then bet another $10 as Odds behind the Don’t Pass wager and a 7 appears in the next roll.
-This means that both bets win and we receive $10 for the Don’t Pass bet and another $5 for the winning Odds.
+Consider the following example: we wager $10 on the Don’t Pass and the dice show 4, setting the point.
+We then place another $10 in Odds behind the Don’t Pass wager, and a 7 appears on the next roll.
+Both bets win, so we receive $10 for the Don’t Pass bet and another $5 for the winning Odds.

 Come and Don’t Come Odds

-Players who place a Come or Don’t Come bet can also increase their original wager with an Odds bet that is identical to the Pass Line Odds.
-The chips, however, are usually placed on the box corresponding to the point number established in the come-out roll for the Come/Don’t Come bet.
-The payouts and house edge here are also the same as the ones offered when taking Odds on the Pass Line or the Don’t Pass bets.
+Players who place a Come or Don’t Come bet can also augment their original wager with an Odds bet identical to the Pass Line Odds.
+The chips, however, are usually placed on the box corresponding to the point number established during the come-out roll for the Come/Don’t Come bet.
+The payouts and house edge are the same as those offered when taking Odds on the Pass Line or Don’t Pass bets.

 Odds and RTP of Craps Line Bets